All Products

 def create_batch_job(input_file_id):

-print(f"Creating a Batch task based on the file ID...")
+print(f"Creating a batch task based on the file ID...")

-# Note: The endpoint parameter value here must be consistent with the url field in the input file.
-For the test model (batch-test-model), fill in /v1/chat/ds-test, for other models fill in /v1/chat/completions
+# Note: The value of the endpoint parameter must be the same as the value of the url field in the input file.

 batch = client.batches.create(input_file_id=input_file_id, endpoint="/v1/chat/ds-test", completion_window="24h")

-print(f"Batch task creation completed.
-Batch task ID obtained: {batch.id}\n")
+print(f"Batch task created.
+Batch task ID: {batch.id}\n")

 return batch.id